SeaSkyThe/PyFlap/README.md

 3. Go to the second Pyflap folder (where manage.py is) and run `python manage.py runserver` to run the app.

-## It is necessary to setup npm too.
+## It is necessary to setup the frontend with npm too.
 1. Install your npm
 2. Go to the same folder as `package.json`
 3. Run `npm install` then `npm run build`